Vasim Aon Jafarey: Early life and education

-Jafarey was born in Allahabad, Uttar Pradesh.
+Jafarey was born in Allahabad, Uttar Pradesh, in British India.
 He studied economics and English at Allahabad University.

-In 1947, Jafarey moved to Pakistan following his father's decision; his father was a colonel in the Indian Army's Medical Corps.
+His father was a colonel in the Indian Army's Medical Corps.
+In 1947, Jafarey moved to Pakistan following his father's decision.

 Career

 Jafarey was among the first batch of the Civil Service of Pakistan.
-During his career, he served as Secretary of Commerce, Planning, and Industries; Ambassador to Brussels; Governor of the State Bank of Pakistan; Chairman of the Banking Islamization Commission; Executive Assistant to President Ghulam Ishaq Khan; and Advisor on Finance with the rank of federal minister to Prime Minister Benazir Bhutto during her two terms.
+During his career, he served as Secretary of Commerce, Planning, and Industries; Ambassador to Brussels; 9th Governor of the State Bank of Pakistan; 6th President of Institute of Chartered Accountants of Pakistan during 1970-72, Chairman of the Banking Islamization Commission; Executive Assistant to President Ghulam Ishaq Khan; and Advisor on Finance with the rank of federal minister to Prime Minister Benazir Bhutto during her two terms.

 After the 1988 general elections, Jafarey was appointed as an advisor to Prime Minister Benazir Bhutto by the establishment, along with President Ghulam Ishaq Khan and Foreign Minister Sahibzada Yaqub Ali Khan.
 He was later appointed as Advisor on Finance when Bhutto was re-elected in 1993.